Freie Universität Berlin

 The online GERiT database of more than 25,000 research institutions will help you with your search: www.gerit.org.
 PhDGermany has PhD openings specially targeted at international doctoral students: www.phdgermany.de.
 You can find funded doctoral positions on the website of the German Research Foundation (DFG):

-9. Organizing Your Research in Germany: How to Write a Successful Proposal
+9. How to Write a PhD Research Proposal

 Written by Mark Bennett.
 You'll need to write a research proposal if you're submitting your own project plan as part of a PhD application.
 A good PhD proposal outlines the scope and significance of your topic and explains how you plan to research it.
 It's helpful to think about the proposal like this: if the rest of your application explains ...

-16. How to Write a PhD Research Proposal
+12. (PDF) How to Write a PhD Proposal

 However, no matter where you conduct your research, a professor will always supervise your PhD.
 You can obtain a doctorate by pursuing research: at a university. at a non-university research institute or. in a German company.
 PhD at a university.
 PhD at a non-university research institute.
 PhD in industry.